UGUP/Mutithreading/ConcurrencyLeetcodeProblems/PrintInorder/README.md

 Suppose we have a class:

-public class Foo {
+public class Foo1 {
 public void first() { print("first"); }
 public void second() { print("second"); }
 public void third() { print("third"); }
 }
-The same instance of Foo will be passed to three different threads.
+The same instance of Foo1 will be passed to three different threads.
 Thread A will call first(), thread B will call second(), and thread C will call third().
 Design a mechanism and modify the program to ensure that second() is executed after first(), and third() is executed after second().

 Note: